MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

     | Lock name | `rg-lock` |
     | Lock type | **delete** (notice the selection for read-only) |

-1. Navigate to the **az104-rg2** resource group **Overview** blade, and select **Delete resource group**.
+1. Navigate to the resource group **Overview** blade, and select **Delete resource group**.

-1. In the **Enter resource group name to confirm deletion** textbox, enter `az104-rg2`.
+1. In the **Enter resource group name to confirm deletion** textbox provide the resource group name, `az104-rg2`.
 Notice you can copy and paste the resource group name.

 1. Notice the warning: Deleting this resource group and its dependent resources is a permanent action and cannot be undone.
 Select **Delete**.
 When a second Delete confirmation dialog appears, click **Delete** again to confirm.

-1. You should receive a notification that the deletion was denied due to the resource lock.
+1. You should receive a notification denying the deletion.

     ![Screenshot of the failure to delete message.](../media/az104-lab02b-failuretodelete.png)